 Always Ensure Not to Be a Victim of Street Crime

-A major thing to make sure while on your Columbia travel tour is that you have to stay away from any crimes, especially the ones that happen on the streets when you visit Bogota.
+A major thing to make sure while on your Colombia travel tour is that you have to stay away from any crimes, especially the ones that happen on the streets when you visit Bogota.
 For a fact, street crime in Bogota is one of the major concerns.
 Pickpocketing is very common in the city.
 Hence, be aware and keep care of your belongings all the time, especially while traveling on public transport.
 In addition, after dark, muggings and armed robbery become a common crime in the city of Bogota.
 In general, I would suggest you stay aware all the time while traveling in the city.

 Never Refuse Aguardiente

-For a fact, Aguardiente is a local alcoholic beverage in Columbia.
+For a fact, Aguardiente is a local alcoholic beverage in Colombia.
 And when locals offer you to take a shot of this alcoholic drink, do not say a no. This thing is not really considered a drinking thing in the country.
-In Columbia, offering a shot of this drink is often considered as an offer of friendship.
+In Colombia, offering a shot of this drink is often considered as an offer of friendship.
 However, if you are a recovering alcoholic, then you should straightaway tell your reason to say a no.

 Do Not Be a Part of Pablo Escobar Talks or The Drug Trade

 I assume there is no one who doesn’t know about Pablo Escobar.
-For a fact, the people of Columbia do not appreciate the stigma that was created during the drug days of Pablo Escobar.
-Not just this, people are often ashamed of the reputation created on the people of Columbia because of his wrongdoing.
+For a fact, the people of Colombia do not appreciate the stigma that was created during the drug days of Pablo Escobar.
+Not just this, people are often ashamed of the reputation created on the people of Colombia because of his wrongdoing.
 Thus, they won’t like any sort of joke that could create a negative effect on them.
 So, it is better to be in manners and try not to offend any locals.
 The real image of Pablo Escobar is altogether from what it has shown in movies.
 Hence, be on the safe and secure side on this topic.
-From nature to culture to markets, there are many things to talk about in Columbia so why create a disturbance when you can be safe.
+From nature to culture to markets, there are many things to talk about in Colombia so why create a disturbance when you can be safe.

 Always Carry Some Cash

 If you are considering not carrying money in order to stay away from any sort of robbery in Bogota, well, trust me that would be a bad call.
 Yes, you should stay away from being the victim of any type of crime in Bogota, but not carrying cash, that would just backfire you.
-The economy of Columbia is very much cash-oriented.
+The economy of Colombia is very much cash-oriented.
 Most of the vendors and shops do not accept digital payment, especially in the towns and villages.
 So, it is a good practice to have enough money while on your Bogota day trips to lesser-known places.